HarbourHeading/KVM-GPU-Passthrough/README.md

 **Q: How do I fix error: `error: Requested operation is not valid: PCI device 0000:01:00.0 is in use by driver QEMU, domain <guestname>`?**<br>
 A: Another KVM is using the GPU already. verify currently running KVMs with `virsh list --all`.
 To shutdown a KVM, use `virsh destroy <guestname>` and to remove it entirely use `virsh undefine <guestname>`.

-**Q: Why is the screen completely black when connecting with spice viewer but not with *x* remote viewer, or vice versa?**<br>
+**Q: Why is the screen completely black when connecting with *x* remote viewer but not with *x* remote desktop, or vice versa?**<br>
-A: Spice viewer (or your chosen remote viewer) may not recognise the virtual display, and therefore display a black screen instead.
-To circumvent this, when connecting and seeing the black screen, switch to the project windows menu `Windows key + P` and use arrow key down and press enter until the display appears.
-On parsec for example, you may want to switch projection type to *second screen only* (see why on question below) even if *PC screen only* is required for spice viewer to display the screen, as it does not recognise the virtual display driver.
+A: Remote viewers (like spice viewer) may not recognise the virtual display, and therefore display a black screen instead.
+To circumvent this, when connecting to the kvm and seeing the black screen, switch to the project windows menu `Windows key + P` and use arrow key down and press enter until the display appears.
+On parsec for example, you may want to switch projection type to *second screen only* (see why on question below) even if *PC screen only* is required for spice viewer to display the screen, as spice may not recognise the virtual display driver.

-**Q: Even with the virtual display installed, the remote view refresh rate only appears to be 1 hz?**"<br>
+**Q: Even with the virtual display installed, the remote desktop refresh rate only appears to be 1 hz?**"<br>
-A: You may not have set the projection `Windows key + P` to *second screen only*, making parsec use the basic display instead.
+A: You may not have set the projection `Windows key + P` to *second screen only*, making the remote desktop use the basic display instead (default software display).
 In parsec, even if you have specified another hardware encoding type, you also get a warning of "host is using software encoding" when the basic display is used.

 ## Additional resources